 - 5. In the Power Saving tab, configure power saving.
-If the base station has a Power Saving Modes license, you can configure all three modes (see "Configuring Power Saving" on page 96). - 6.
+If the base station has a Power Saving Modes license, you can configure all three modes (see "Configuring Power Saving" on page 106). - 6.
 If your system needs to broadcast its ID using Morse code, select the CWID System tab and configure the profile appropriately. - 7.
 In the Task Manager tab, use Task Manager to define any inputs and actions to customize the way channels with this profile will respond in different situations. - 8.
+If your system requires a tone on idle, select the Tone on Idle tab and enable and configure this feature (see "Tone On Idle" on page 122).

-Click OK to confirm your changes and close the dialog box.
+9. Click OK to confirm your changes and close the dialog box.
 The profile you defined appears in the Channel Profiles form.